hoodedapollo/DoubleAssignment/README.md

 ### 3. Send state server via web socket

-After a research for possible solutions to implement a web socket client in swift, we decided to use the Swift framework called SwiftWebSocekt (here is link for [github repository](https://github.com/tidwall/SwiftWebSocket))
+After a research for possible solutions to implement a web socket client in swift, we decided to use the Swift framework called SwiftWebSocket (here is link for [github repository](https://github.com/tidwall/SwiftWebSocket)).
 It is a library expressly developed to create a WebSocket client and the API is modeled after the Javascript API.
 With a single function, called for each request, it is possible to manage all the aspects relative to a connection with a server.
 It is required to add SwiftWebSocket framework to the project ( we suggest to use [Carthage](https://github.com/Carthage/Carthage)) and the directive `import SwiftWebSocket`.